octonion/examples/README.md

 # examples
-Various examples programs in a variety of languages.
+Various example programs in a variety of languages.